WenluZhang1/Food-Delivery-Website/README.md

 The website able to achieve login, registration, cookie, email vertification, dynamic page display etc. functions.

+The code for controllers, models, views is under "application" folder.

 For the email vertification function, it happens after you registrate a new account.
 If your email address used for registration is unofficial, it might takes long time to receive the vertification email.